nueverest/blowdrycss/README.md

 * No Python or Programming experience required.

 # Motivation
 This tool was created after seeing how many companies manage their CSS files.
-The following are a couple scenarios.
+The following are some scenarios:

 #### Scenario 1 - WET (Write Everything Twice) CSS